I-am-Dishon/land/README.md

 $ truffle compile
 $ truffle deploy --reset --network ganache
 Running migration: 2_vote.js
-  Replacing vote...
+  Replacing Propertyf...
   ...
 0x301d03eafc4f6bc13b26ca5771a6b6e783f47f710b2ed5bbad8288d7a2646a6e
   vote: 0x4610b7b59920b760d1164406a6f13f09043b6af3
 Saving artifacts...

 ```
-Get the vote contract string in this case``` 0x4610b7b59920b760d1164406a6f13f09043b6af3``` and replace the contract variable in the index.js file
-(line 8) this string will change evrytime you do a truffle deploy.
+Get the vote contract string in this case``` 0x4610b7b59920b760d1164406a6f13f09043b6af3``` and replace the contract variable in the event.js file  this string will change evrytime you do a truffle deploy.

 Go one directory up and run the index.js file to get node running